 Are Blueberry Baked Oatmeal Cups Healthy?

 Yes!
-These homemade oatmeal cups are a great way to start your morning or are a healthy snack.
+These homemade oatmeal cups are a great way to start your morning or boost your afternoon with a healthy snack.
 This recipe features bananas, oats, and blueberries.

 Bananas contain prebiotic fiber, vitamins, and minerals – important for digestion, steady energy, and metabolism.
 Greenish bananas are firm and higher in prebiotic fiber.
 Brownish bananas are soft and higher in natural sugar, making them a bit sweeter.